Skip to main content

 We held sustainable procurement seminars in an effort to deepen procurement partners' understanding of Hitachi policies and the importance of sustainability.

-We invite our procurement partners in Southeast Asia, China, and India to the Regional Sustainability Procurement Seminar to address social issues proactively together with our procurement partners.
+We invite our procurement partners in Southeast Asia, India, China, and Japan to the Regional Sustainability Procurement Seminar to address social issues proactively together with our procurement partners.
+156 procurement partners participated in the FY2024 seminar.
+We strive to communicate the Hitachi Group Sustainable Procurement Policy to each region.